Alexandre Dumas

-The English playwright Watts Phillips, who knew Dumas in his later life, described him as "the most generous, large-hearted being in the world.
+English playwright Watts Phillips, who knew Dumas in his later life, described him as "the most generous, large-hearted being in the world.
 He also was the most delightfully amusing and egotistical creature on the face of the earth.
-His tongue was like a windmill – once set in motion, you never knew when he would stop, especially if the theme was himself."
+His tongue was like a windmill – once set in motion, you would never know when he would stop, especially if the theme was himself."